Georges034302/aws-chime-client/README.md

-# AWS Chime Client — Custom Web Client with Virtual Backgrounds
+# 📘 AWS Chime Client — Custom Web Client with Virtual Backgrounds

-## Overview
+## 🌐 Overview
-This project provides a lightweight, browser-based Amazon Chime SDK client designed to enable joining official Amazon Chime meetings using a custom virtual background.
-It is ideal for interviews, demos, and situations where a polished visual experience is required.
+The **AWS Chime Client** is a lightweight, browser‑based web application that enables users to join official Amazon Chime meetings with a **virtual background** or **background blur**.
+It provides a clean UI, requires **no installation**, and works seamlessly with standard Amazon Chime participants.

-The frontend is fully hosted on GitHub Pages, while a minimal backend running on AWS (Lambda + API Gateway) handles meeting and attendee creation.
-All media flows directly through Amazon Chime’s WebRTC services.
+The frontend is served through **GitHub Pages**, while a small, stateless backend on AWS handles meeting creation.
+All video/audio media flows directly through Amazon Chime’s WebRTC infrastructure.

 ---

-## Purpose
+## 🎯 Purpose
-The client demonstrates how a simplified and customizable Chime experience can be achieved without relying on the official desktop or mobile applications.
-It is built for scenarios where users want:
-- A clean interface
+This project is ideal for:
-- Virtual background support
+- **Interviews** requiring a clean background
-- Lightweight, browser‑only access
+- **Professional demos**
-- Compatibility with standard Chime meetings
+- **Testing Chime SDK video pipelines**
+- Users needing a simple browser‑based alternative to the official Chime app

+The goal is to demonstrate how a minimal, elegant Chime client can be built using modern browser capabilities and AWS‑managed services.

 ---

-## Key Features
+## 🚀 Key Features
-- Virtual background image replacement
+- **Virtual background replacement**
-- Background blur
+- **Background blur**
-- Browser‑based video and audio controls
+- Browser‑based video/audio controls
-- No installation required
-- Fully compatible with official Amazon Chime clients
-- Zero backend state (stateless meeting creation)
+- Zero installation (browser‑only)
 - Free static hosting via GitHub Pages
+- Interoperable with official Amazon Chime clients
+- Stateless AWS backend (Lambda + API Gateway)

 ---

-## High‑Level Architecture
+## 🏗 High‑Level Architecture

-The system is intentionally simple and consists of only two main components.

-### 1. Frontend (GitHub Pages)
+### 1️⃣ Frontend — GitHub Pages
-- Contains the web interface and Chime SDK logic
+- Lightweight static web client
-- Performs all video processing locally in the browser
+- Handles UI and video processing
-- Applies virtual background and blur
+- Applies background image and blur
-- Connects directly to Amazon Chime’s media infrastructure
+- Connects directly to Chime WebRTC services
+- No servers or deployments required

-### 2. Backend (AWS Lambda + API Gateway)
+### 2️⃣ Backend — AWS Lambda + API Gateway
-- Creates a new meeting and attendee when requested by the frontend
+- Creates new meetings and attendees
-- Does not handle any media
-- Stateless, lightweight, and inexpensive
+- Stateless and extremely low‑cost
-- Integrates directly with Amazon Chime’s signaling APIs
+- Exposed via a single HTTPS endpoint
+- Does **not** process video or audio

 ---

-## Architecture Diagram
+## 🧩 Architecture Diagram

 ```
 GitHub Pages (Frontend)